Home » Recipe Index » Dinner Recipes

 • Carefully place the seasoned thick-cut pork chops in the skillet to get a good sear.
 Cook each side for 3-4 minutes until they turn golden brown, and then transfer them to a plate.

 • In the same skillet, add the sliced onions and minced garlic.
-Stir and cook for 2-3 minutes until the onions become soft.
+Stir and cook them for 2-3 minutes until the onions become soft.

 • Pour in the cream of mushroom soup, Italian seasoning, and chicken broth.
 Stir them well to create a rich onion gravy at the bottom of the pan.